newtang/newtang.github.io/_drafts/carbs.markdown

  * Avoid most desserts.
 If I have a dessert, don't eat another one for awhile.
  * Avoid sugary drinks.

-It feels like we're in the early stages of a long overdue dietary course correction.
+After my own education and personal odyssey, it feels like we're in the early stages of a long overdue dietary course correction.
 Although discontinued, it's laughable how wrong the food pyramid appears to be.
 I don't think all calories are created equally and I don't think sugar is a harmless "empty calorie".
 We've been told to reduce fat, but how many of us have known someone who gave up [pop](http://pittsburghspeech.pitt.edu/PittsburghSpeech_PgheseOverview.html), and lost weight?
 I think calorie restriction can work in the short term, but being ravenously hungry is not sustainable lifestyle.
 I also think nutrition is a relatively young science, and we have a lot to learn.

 Shout out to my friends Eirik, Mark, and Jeff for the insight and advice!